Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson3.md

 ### Testing
 - Once we've run our `make` command, we should check out the protocol tests.
 I like to start by running `forge coverage` to see what kind of baseline we're starting with.
+- Thing's don't look great.
+- From a competitive audit point of view, this might be exciting, there are lots of opportunities for bugs to be hiding in this codebase.

+If we were doing a private audit, we're less optimistic.
+Poor test coverage is indicative of an immature codebase and we're responsible for securing this protocol!